top of page

 Dial in Your Lighting.JPG

 So how does this play out with cheap, versus expensive lights.
-When one buys a cheap light, like one from Nicrew or Hygger, their PAR are good to some extent, but the PUR is not sutibule for plant growth.
+When one buys a cheap light, like one from Nicrew or Hygger, their PAR is good to some extent, but the PUR is not suitable for plant growth.
 And what good is a high PAR if the plants can't use the spectrum its outputting.
 The images below compare the light spectrum from a Hygger 24/7 light versus the Chihiros WRGB II.
-Look at the spectrums of the Hygger, it has an output of 140PAR, but the spectrum is comprised mostly of blue light with little to no red in the spectrum .
+Look at the spectrums of the Hygger, it has an output of 140PAR, but the spectrum is comprised mostly of blue light with little to no red in the spectrum.
 The Nicrew full spectrum planted tank light has close to the spectrum at 110PAR.
 Where if we set the Chihiros to follow what Michigan and Utah state found, we would almost get the inverse of what Hygger and Nicrew gives us.
 TONS of warmth, and nice amount of green, and very little blue.
-So even thought these lights put out a good amount PAR, the plants can not use most of the lights spectrum for plant growth.
+So even though these lights put out a good amount PAR, the plants cannot use most of the light’s spectrum for plant growth.

 Hygger 24-7 Light Spectrum.png